OstojaOfficial/roon-dunst-now-playing/README.md

 # Roon Now Playing Extension

 This repository contains a Now Playing extension for [Roon](https://roonlabs.com/) that displays current track metadata, including cover art and lyrics.
-It integrates with the official [roon-kit](https://github.com/Stevenic/roon-kit) API and uses a Python script to fetch lyrics from the Musixmatch API.
+It integrates with the official [roon-kit](https://github.com/Stevenic/roon-kit) API and uses a Python script to fetch lyrics from the Musixmatch API

 ## Contents